My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written over seventy books.

 The man who would become the king of Great Britain and Ireland was born George William Frederick on June 4, 1738.
 He was the eldest son of Fredrick Louis, Prince of Wales, and his wife Princess Augusta of Saxe-Gotha.
 Born prematurely, his parents wondered if he was going to survive.
 Like his siblings, George was educated by tutors and by the age of eight, he could both read and write in English and German.

 When George was 12 his father died, which left him heir to the throne of Great Britain once his grandfather, King George II, died.
-As a young man he began to prepare for his role of king under the tutelage of John Stuart, 3rd Earl of Bute.
+As a young man, he began to prepare for his role as king under the tutelage of John Stuart, 3rd Earl of Bute.
 Lord Bute was a Scottish aristocrat and a close friend of George’s family.

 The International Theater

 At the time of George’s birth, the European nations had been exploring North and South America and parts of Asia to expand their empires.
 Britain’s colonies in America and India provided the country with timber, dried fish, tobacco, flour, tea, and spices.
 As ships brought raw materials from the colonies into British ports, the ships were loaded with finished products, such as furniture, books, textiles, cookware, and anything else the colonists had the money to purchase.
 These rich new lands ripe for colonization and plunder led to competition among the kings of Britain, Spain, Portugal, France, and Holland.
 They vied to control as much of the virgin lands as they could, and sometimes the struggle for control of the new empires led to war.